Jean Achache

-Jean Achache (1952) is a French director, screenwriter, film producer, and writer.
+Jean Achache (born 1952) is a French director, screenwriter, film producer, and writer.

 Biography

 Jean Achache began his career as a filmmaker in the mid-1970s alongside Robert Enrico as an assistant director for Le Vieux Fusil and The Secret.
 In the eighties, he collaborated with Bertrand Tavernier on films like Death Watch or A Sunday in the Country.
 Jean Achache then turned to the realization of his own works through clips, documentaries like Diabolo's Workshop with Terry Gilliam and films like the adaptation of the novel Un soir au Club by Christian Gailly in 2009.